ch3coohlink/editor/editor/goal.md

   - [ ] eval
   - [ ] cli scroll bar
   - [ ] automatic cli scroll when scrolled to end
+- design fault
+  - should use path to save file node
+  - display edge name seems useless